victor-luu191/house_price/handle_cat_vars.md

 This note will focus on practical aspects, so that readers can apply right away, theoritical discussion are not in scope.

+This note uses materical from [the-search-for-categorical-correlation](https://towardsdatascience.com/the-search-for-categorical-correlation-a1cf7f1888c9).
+My big thanks to the author.

 ## Ordinal variables

 + encoders: `LabelEncoder` in `sklearn`.